 Paul and the Gospel

-2. For God – who I serve in my spirit by the gospel of His Son – is my witness of how unceasingly I make mention of you,
+- For God, whom I serve in my spirit by the gospel of His Son, is my witness of how unceasingly I make mention of you,

-9. For I’m not ashamed of the gospel, for it’s the power of God for salvation to every man who believes, both to the Jew first and also to the Greek.
+- For I’m not ashamed of the gospel, for it’s the power of God for salvation to every man believing, both to the Jew first and also to the Greek.

 God’s wrath upon unrighteousness

-1. For God’s wrath is revealed from heaven upon all ungodliness and unrighteousness of men, the men who suppress the truth by unrighteousness.
+- For God’s wrath is revealed from heaven upon all ungodliness and unrighteousness of men, the men suppressing the truth by unrighteousness.

-11. And as they didn’t see fit to have recognition of God, God handed them over to a perversely unfit mind, to do the things which aren’t proper;
+- And as they didn’t see fit to have recognition of God, God handed them over to a depraved mind to do improper things;

-15. Men who, while having known the righteous judgement and ordinance of God – that the men who practice such things are worthy of death – not only do them, but also join in approvingly with the men who practice them.
+- Men who, while having known the righteous judgement and ordinance of God – that the men practicing such things are worthy of death – not only do them, but also join in approvingly with the men practicing them.

 Next: Romans chapter 2